jwbuurlage/jwbuurlage.github.io/content/blog/ctp-programmer-category.md

 ```
 Here, we have a natural transformation between the `Word` and the `Maybe` functor!

-## Parametric polymorphism and ad-hoc polymorphis
+## Parametric polymorphism and ad-hoc polymorphism

 In C++, a template does not have to be defined for all types, i.e. we can write:
 ```cpp